-- If you need to maintain a live connection for some reason, use 'byobu or screen'. - It allows you to multiplex and maintain connections in a single terminal window. - Somewhat unintuitive interface but very powerful. - You know about cheatsheets x2go
+- If you need to maintain a live connection for some reason, use 'byobu'. - It calls 'screen' and allows you to multiplex and maintain connections. - Somewhat unintuitive interface but very powerful.

+x2go

 - Linux uses X11 for graphics - X11 is very chatty, high bandwidth, sensitive to network hops/latency. - If you need graphics programs on HPC, use x2go vs native X11. - x2go is described in the Tutorial & HOWTO.